-Local and regional planning partners include Clean Cities coalitions that can help rural entities get started on an EVSE project and transportation planning agencies, including Tribal Planning and Development offices or departments, that can help align EVSE projects with broader transportation planning efforts and available funding.
+Local and regional planning partners include Clean Cities coalitions that can help rural entities get started on an EV infrastructure project and transportation planning agencies, including Tribal Planning and Development offices or departments, that can help align EV charging projects with broader transportation planning efforts and available funding.

-Electric utilities are a critical partner in planning for EV infrastructure.
-In addition to providing technical advice on connecting EVSE to the local electric grid, they are often active long-term partners, taking ownership of some or all aspects of EV charging installations.
+Electric utilities including Tribal utilities, are a critical partner in planning for EV infrastructure.
+In addition to providing technical advice on connecting EV chargers to the local electric grid, they are often active long-term partners, taking ownership of some or all aspects of EV charging installations.
 For larger installations, the electric utility is an essential partner to ensure an adequate supply of electricity to these sites through transmission and distribution analysis and upgrades.

 Charging networks can own, operate, and maintain charging stations and provide technical expertise on charger technologies.

-Site hosts—including tourism destinations, local businesses, transportation facilities, and municipal and community sites—can lead EVSE projects or be important partners for entities that wish to implement EVSE but lack dedicated space.
+Site hosts—including tourism destinations, local businesses, transportation facilities, workplaces, and Tribal, municipal and community sites—can lead EV infrastructure projects or be important partners for entities that wish to install EV chargers but lack dedicated space.